Please select the country or location you would like to see content from.

 Next steps

-To avoid chafing, it is best to keep the vulnerable areas dry by changing out of wet clothing items, using talcum powder, and wearing correctly fitting sweat-wicking fabrics to exercise.
+To avoid chafing, it is best to keep the vulnerable areas dry by changing out of wet clothing items, using talcum powder, and wearing properly fitted sweat-wicking fabrics to exercise.
 If you are prone to thigh chafing, then wearing cycling shorts when wearing skirts or dresses can help prevent it from occurring.
-You can also purchase petroleum jelly (commonly known as Vaseline) or a specific chafing cream from the pharmacy to use on areas prone to chafing.

 The key aims for chafing treatment are to reduce friction and protect skin from wearing down by a combination of sweat and rubbing.
 It's then to help the skin repair and improve the skin barrier to relieve symptoms and avoid infection.